GorlikItsMe/cv/README.md

 # print page as PDF (use CTRL + P in your browser)
 ```

+## About printing

+You can print the page as PDF using your browser.
+Just press `CTRL + P` and select the option to save the page as PDF.

+* Do not use Firefox to print.
+Text will not be selectable and automatic parsers used by HR departments will not be able to read the text.
+* Use Chromium based browser (ex: Google Chrome) to print.
+* Select `Save as PDF`.
+Do not use `Microsoft Print to PDF` or `Microsoft XPS Document Writer` as they will not generate a correct PDF.
+Text will not be selectable.

 ## Why?
 You should use xyz

 First time I used some generators to create a CV.
 But I never liked the results.
 Then I tried to create my own CV using Word or Canva, but that was painful.
 I also wanted to be able to quickly update my CV before sending it to a potential employer.
 So I decided to create my own template using technologies I know and love.